- Principal: Kim Gibson

 - View current boundary description

-Herriman follows the District dress standards that require clean, neat, modest clothing.
-Students are expected to learn self-discipline.
-If serious problems arise, parents, the student, the classroom teacher, counselor, and principal work as a team to find the best solution to ensure the student’s success.
+- Safety and student responsibility are among our top priorities.
+If serious problems arise, parents, the student, the classroom teacher, the school counselor, and the administration work as a team to find the best solution to ensure the student’s success.

-- Nutritious, well-balanced lunches are served each day.
+- Nutritious, well-balanced lunches are served each day and healthy eating is encouraged.

 - Bus service is provided for all students who live 1.5 miles or more from the school.

-- Visitors are always welcome at Herriman and asked, as per State Law, to sign in at the office prior to conducting business in the school.
-The Herriman staff is happy to assist visitors and anxious to help new students feel at home.
+Visitors are always welcome at Herriman Elementary.
+For safety purposes Utah State Law requires all visitors to sign in at the office prior to conducting business in the school.
+The Herriman staff is happy to assist visitors and eager to help new students feel at home.

 The Student Assessment of Growth and Excellence (SAGE) is a collection of computer-adaptive assessments given to Utah students beginning in grade 3.
 SAGE assessments provide questions that assess students’ ability to apply higher-order thinking skills and better emulate real tasks students may encounter in education and in life.